Comparison of electoral systems: Condorcet jury model

+However, Condorcet's model is based on the extremely strong assumption of independent errors, i.e. voters will not be systematically biased in favor of one group of candidates or another.
+This is usually unrealistic: voters tend to communicate with each other, form parties or political ideologies, and engage in other behaviors that can result in correlated errors.

 Black's spatial model

-The main weakness of Condorcet's model is its assumption of independence: it implies that there can be no tendency for voters who prefer A to B to also prefer C to D. This flies in the face of evidence: someone who prefers a certain montagnard  to a certain girondin will probably also prefer a second montagnard  to a second girondin; it also explains why even arbitrarily large juries are fallible, since members will make common mistakes.

 Duncan Black proposed a one-dimensional spatial model of voting in 1948, viewing elections as ideologically driven.
 His ideas were later expanded by Anthony Downs.
 Voters' opinions are regarded as positions in a space of one or more dimensions; candidates have positions in the same space; and voters choose candidates in order of proximity (measured under Euclidean distance or some other metric).

 Spatial models imply a different notion of merit for voting systems: the more acceptable the winning candidate may be as a location parameter for the voter distribution, the better the system.
 A political spectrum is a one-dimensional spatial model.